cu-numcomp/spring23-community-camerontredoux/presentation.md

 - How can I perform a test between batched and unbatched processing of larger and smaller matrices?
 - How would enabling SIMD impact performance of multiplying matrices? (this is pretty easy to answer with the [simba](https://docs.rs/simba/latest/simba/) crate)
 - Does Rust have higher precision than Julia?
 Is this why cond(A) is different?
+- Based on preliminary tests... why is Julia so much faster for larger dimension arrays?

 ## Other information